 Why learning German is so worthwhile

-As a nation the British don’t have the best reputation for being proficient speakers of foreign languages.
-Changes to school curriculums are attempting to remedy this situation and prevent future generations being thought “lazy” by the rest of Europe because so many of us don’t take the trouble to learn a second language.
-But is […]
+The British don’t have the best reputation for proficient speakers of foreign languages.
+Changes to school curriculums are attempting to remedy this situation and prevent future generations from being thought “lazy” by the rest of Europe because so many of us don’t take the trouble to learn a second language.
+But is it too late […]

 Practice makes perfect

-One of the things learners of any language frequently bemoan is the lack of opportunities outside of their lessons to put into practice what they’ve learnt.
+One of the things learners of any language frequently lament is the lack of opportunities outside of their lessons to practice what they’ve learnt.
 Your German classes will help you develop your speaking and writing skills.
-However, you can help yourself to further develop your listening and reading skills by availing yourself of […]
+However, you can help further develop your listening and reading skills by availing yourself of some of the many […]

-Learning to tell the time in German One of the first things you will learn in your German language classes is numbers.
-It will help you say what floor you need in a lift, or on railway concourse, or in an office block.
+One of the first things you will learn in your German language classes is numbers.
+It will help you say what floor you need in a lift, on a railway concourse, or in an office block.
 It will also enable you to tell the time.
-Timekeeping, for all […]
+Timekeeping, for all German people, is essential.
+Arriving late for […]

 Addressing German business associates